The Ani Chota

 By about 800 AD, the Cherokee were probably a Mississippian group.
 They built burial mounds and towns like other Mississippian people, even though they did not live right on the Mississippi river and there are some differences in the way they lived.

-By around 1000 AD, in the Mississippian period, Cherokee people began to grow corn, squash, sunflowers, and beans for some of their food.
+By around 1000 AD, in the Mississippian period, Cherokee people began to grow corn, squash, sunflowers, sweet potatoes, and beans for some of their food.
 They grew tobacco, too.
 Sometime around 1200 AD, they may have started to keep tame turkeys for food too.

-Probably the Cherokee considered themselves one people, and often made decisions as a group by consensus or by voting.
-We might consider this to be a complex chiefdom.
+Probably the Cherokee considered themselves one people.
+They often made decisions as a group by consensus or by voting.
+So we might consider this to be a complex chiefdom.
 There were at least sixty Cherokee towns, and there may have been more.
 Each town had about 300 to 400 people living in it.

 Cherokee trade contacts with the Aztecs

 By this time, Cherokee people were trading with Mississippians who were trading with Pueblo people, who were trading with the Aztecs in Mexico.
 You can see similarities between the Cherokee statues in the picture and Aztec statues.

 Did you find out what you wanted to know about Cherokee history?
 Any questions?
 Let us know in the comments!